spiral/docs/docs/en/cookbook/quick-start.md

 > **Note**
 > Change the values to match your database parameters.

-To change the default database to MySQL, change the `drivers` section of the configuration, use `env` function to access the ENV variables.
+We can use `env` function to access the ENV variables:

 ```php app/config/database.php
 use Cycle\Database\Config;